Skip to main content

 The Law Against Sexual Violence, Exploitation and Human Trafficking defines and prohibits sexual violence, exploitation, and human trafficking.
 Among other things, the Law establishes that the penalty for sexual violence shall be imprisonment for a period of five to eight years, and that sentences can be increased for aggravating circumstances, such as gang rapes, sexual violence against the elderly or physically or mentally disabled, or the use of arms or drugs to carry out the sexual violence.

-Ley contra el Femicidio y otras Formas de Violencia Contra la Mujer
+Decreto Número 22-2008 – Ley contra el Femicidio y otras Formas de Violencia contra la Mujer

-The Law Against Femicide and Other Forms of Violence Against Women criminalizes violence against women, including when it occurs in the home by spouses and other chosen sexual partners.
-The proscribed violence under the Law can be physical, psychological, or emotional.
-The law establishes that the penalty is imprisonment for 5-12 years in cases of physical or sexual violence against women, and 5-8 years for psychological violence.
-Of note, the law also establishes courts specifically dedicated to adjudicating crimes against women.
+Decree No. 22-2008, Law Against Femicide and Other Forms of Violence Against Women, criminalizes violence against women, including acts committed in the home by spouses or other intimate partners.
+The law prohibits physical, psychological, and emotional violence.
+It establishes penalties of five to twelve years of imprisonment for physical or sexual violence against women, and five to eight years for psychological violence.

 Subscribe to Guatemala